1998 All-Ireland Senior Football Championship final

-The 1998 All-Ireland Senior Football Championship Final was the 111th All-Ireland Final and the deciding match of the 1998 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1998 All-Ireland Senior Football Championship Championship final was the 111th All-Ireland Final and the deciding match of the 1998 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 In 2018, Martin Breheny listed this as the third greatest All-Ireland Senior Football Championship Final.

 Background

 This was Kildare's first appearance in an All-Ireland football final since 1935.
 They were assisted on their way there by a semi-final victory over Kerry, masterminded by Kerryman Mick O'Dwyer.
 Going into the final Kildare were favourites to beat Galway.

 Kildare were marginal favourites to take the title after dethroning reigning champions Kerry in a tight and close game.
 As well as dethroning the reigning champions, Kildare had also defeated Meath and Dublin, the 1996 and 1995 champions respectively.
 Galway were never in danger of losing against Derry in the semi-final and won a five-points victory in the end.